Comment by talldatethrow

 The worst experience I have had while charging late at night in a remote area was being accosted by an over-enthusiastic Tesla fan who just wanted to talk talk talk about the car and where it had gone.
 That was very unpleasant, but certainly not criminal.

-• talldatethrow a day ago
+• talldatethrow 10 months ago

 I said as soon as criminals figure it out.
 They don't know people sitting alone in the back of parking lots can't even drive away without getting out first.